mszegedy/plea/story/ch-3.md

 "Correction: Mom gave me _two_ keys," said Sofia.
 "Mirror images of each other."

-"Okay, Alexey, I'm sorry about your childhood, but that's _fucking_ awesome," said Vasilisa.
+"Okay, Alexey, I'm sorry about your childhood, but that's _fucking_ awesome," said Vasilisa, walking inside.

-"Oh, yeah," grumbled Alexey while lighting an oil lamp, "Making a _reversed key_ is so fucking cool.
+"Oh, yeah," grumbled Alexey while trying to find the oil lamp immediately inside the doorway, "Making a _reversed key_ is so fucking cool.
 Not like just anyone can do that."

 "Considering how much Sibgorprom hates us, I wonder how our family even got the metal for any of this," observed Sofia.
 "Maybe we have less notoriety in Norilsk?"